Range Description of a Conical Radon Transform: Arbitrary angle of the cone

 \section{Arbitrary angle of the cone}

-For simplicity we have restricted our attention so far to cones with right angle opening and central axis aligned with the last coordinate of our chosen coordinate system.
+For simplicity we have so far restricted our attention to cones with a right angle opening and central axis aligned with coordinate $t$ of our chosen coordinate system $(\boldsymbol x,t)$.
 The axis' direction does not restrict the generality.
 Let us tackle an arbitrary half-opening angle $\phi$.
-The transformation $(x,t)\mapsto (\cot \phi\, x,t)$ transforms the $45^o$ half-opening angle to $\phi$.
+The mapping $(x,t)\mapsto ((\cot \phi) \boldsymbol x,t)$ transforms the $\pi/4$ half-opening angle to $\phi$.

 This suggests consideration of the modified d'Alembertian